 Valentine’s input contributed to the dazzling array of documents and rarities, like the original Gradual Abolition Act of 1780, a pew from Mother Bethel AME Church used between 1805-1841, and a table made in Philadelphia owned by James Forten that has stayed in the family.
 But that’s just the beginning.

-Here are five things to look for when you check out the exhibit.
+Here’s a documentary WHYY produced on the special exhibit, followed five things to look for when you check it out yourself.

 127th Regiment of U.S. Colored Troops flag